China probe may be aimed at Qualcomm's 4G royalties

 Beijing may also have an eye on supporting local chipset suppliers in competing with Qualcomm, the global leader in 4G technology.
 In recent months, the government has increased its efforts to use market power to promote local software and hardware.

-Although Chinese smartphone makers such as Lenovo (0992.HK), ZTE Corp (000063.SZ) and Xiaomi Tech have emerged to help meet demand for low-end handsets, China has struggled to develop a local mobile Internet standard.
+Although Chinese smartphone makers such as Lenovo, ZTE Corp and Xiaomi Tech have emerged to help meet demand for low-end handsets, China has struggled to develop a local mobile Internet standard.

 "China's domestic chipset manufacturers are in disarray," said BDA's Clark.
 "They're trying to re-boot their whole chipset industry."

-In recent months, organizations affiliated with the Chinese government spent nearly $3 billion to buy Chinese mobile chipmakers Spreadtrum Communications Inc SPRD.O and RDA Microelectronics Inc (RDA.O).
-Both have technology that competes with Qualcomm's.
+In recent months, organizations affiliated with the Chinese government spent nearly $3 billion to buy Chinese mobile chipmakers Spreadtrum Communications Inc and RDA Microelectronics Inc. Both have technology that competes with Qualcomm's.

 For Chinese regulators, one area of likely interest is whether Qualcomm is licensing its chipset patents on a fair, reasonable and non-discriminatory basis, analysts said.